NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 * The ability to update an appointment.
 * The ability to rebook an appointment.

-For more detail please visit the {{pagelink:core-StandardPattern-appointment-1.1.3, text: Appointment Standard Pattern section}}
+For more detail please visit the {{pagelink:core-StandardPattern-appointment-1.1.3, text: Appointment Standard Pattern}} section.

 <hr>
 <br>